 Remind all activists—gay and straight, male and female, union and non-union—that freedom of conscience, freedom of expression isn’t just some right.
-It is our
+It is our first right.

 And a pastor who once gave a sermon expressing his biblically based belief that homosexuality isn’t condoned does not deserve scorn.

 The LGBTQ movement, which equates itself with the Civil Rights movement of the 60s, can learn a lesson from Martin Luther King Jr., whose birthday we are about to commemorate.
 King never lashed out at his opponents.
 He famously urged those around him to use only “the weapons of love.”

 Mr. President, please remind the leaders and activists in the LGBT community of that truth.
 You alone can do it.
 It may not be a “Lincoln moment” but it would be a “King moment” and that’s not such a bad thing.